 EXPLORE THIS STORY

-Oil surges past $110 a barrel.
-The Philippines declares a national energy emergency.
-Germany passes emergency fuel price legislation.
-From the Strait of Hormuz to South African gas stations, the Iran war is redrawing the global energy map.
+Oil surpasses $110 a barrel, the Philippines declares a national energy emergency, Germany passes emergency fuel price laws.
+From the Strait of Hormuz to gas stations in South Africa, the war in Iran is redrawing the global energy map.

 74/100Perspectives diverge strongly